-7. Application denied, probationary registration issued [RVTs only]
+7. Application denied, probationary registration [or permit] issued [RVT or VACSP only]

-Respondent's registration application is denied; however, the denial is stayed, and a probationary registration shall be issued to Respondent for a term of years [no more than 3 years per BPC section 4845] on the following conditions.
-Upon completion of all terms and conditions of probation, and upon completion of all prerequisites for licensure, Respondent may be issued a permanent registration.
+Per SB 1480, the Board may issue probationary VACSP permits.
+Respondent's registration [or VACSP] application is denied; however, the denial is stayed, and a probationary registration [or permit] shall be issued to Respondent for a term of years [for RVT only, no more than 3 years per BPC section 4845] on the following conditions.
+Upon completion of all terms and conditions of probation, and upon completion of all prerequisites for licensure, Respondent may be issued a permanent registration [permitVACSP].

-8. Application for temporary veterinarian license granted, license issued, revoked, stayed, probation (veterinarians only)
+8. Application for temporary veterinarian license granted, license issued, revoked, stayed, probation (veterinarian only)